kachurovskiy/tranode/README.md

 4. When done, press Off button in the UI
 5. After 20 seconds, turn off the power

+## Safety

+Using a powerbank instead of batteries with a step-down converter would improve the safety of this project.
+Power banks support charging and have short-circuit / under-voltage protection.

 ## Hardware

 ![image](https://user-images.githubusercontent.com/517919/227595927-4dc85a3e-a691-4916-92a1-ae459ad68234.png)